mspaintmsi/superUser/README.md

 There are two ways to run the program:

 ## From the File Explorer
-Double-click the executable, grant administrator privileges and wait for a command prompt to appear.
+Double-click the Windows version (`superUserW.exe`), grant administrator privileges and wait for a command prompt to appear.

 ## From the Command Prompt
-Run _superUser_ from the command prompt opened __as administrator__, using the following arguments:
+Run the command-line version (`superUser.exe` or `sudo.exe`) from the command prompt opened __as administrator__, using the following arguments:

 __`superUser [options] [command_to_run]`__